dcwds/pokedex/README.md

 ## License

-Pokémon are &copy; Nintendo/Creatures Inc./GAME FREAK Inc.
+Pokémon are © Nintendo/Creatures Inc./GAME FREAK Inc.

 Pokémon type icons (used in the filters and Pokémon details components) are governed by the [Creative Commons Attribution 3.0 United States](https://creativecommons.org/licenses/by/3.0/us) license.